 Omaha, NE 68106

-Stella Kitchen, is the director of the Southern Star NFP Program (an STM teacher training program).
-She is a member of the NFP National Advisory Board, NFPP, USCCB, and former director of the NFP ministry for the Diocese of Harrisburg (PA).
-Mrs. Kitchen is the current coordinator of the NFP ministry in the Diocese of Savannah.
+Stella Kitchen, the late Director of the Southern Star NFP Program (an STM teacher training program); former member, NFP National Advisory Board, NFP Program, USCCB; former director of the NFP ministry for the Diocese of Harrisburg (PA) and the Diocese of Savannah (GA).

 By accepting this message, you will be leaving the website of the